An annoyance that can cause serious problems: The hairs that are incarnated in the skin

-- You can also try other methods of hair removal that are less likely to produce ingrown hairs: these methods include depilatory creams that dissolve the hair, and a laser or electric current (electrolysis) to permanently remove the hair follicle.
+- You can also try other methods of hair removal that are less likely to produce ingrown hairs.
+These methods include depilatory creams that dissolve the hair and a laser or electric current (electrolysis) to remove the hair follicle permanently.

-When an ingrown hair develops, you may notice small round bumps called papules or if they are filled with pus they are called pustules.
+When ingrown hair develops, you may notice small round bumps called papules, or if they are filled with pus, they are called pustules.

 In some cases, the surrounding skin may become darker.
 This is known as hyperpigmentation.
 You may also experience pain or itching around the area.

 People with thick, curly hair tend to develop ingrown hairs more often than people with fine hair.